ganga-devs/GangaGSoC2024/README.md

 3) When monitoring jobs running on remote servers, the update of the status is often i/o bound.
 Try to emulate such an i/o bound checking of the status and research how that affects the timing of your different solutions.
 4) Implement test cases as in the first challenge that demonstrates that your code is working.

-## Submission of challenges
+## Feedback on challenge
 You are welcome to seek feedback on your solution to the challenges while they are still work in progress.
-To do this and for your final submission, you should PM @egede, @masmith and @arichard in MatterMost.
+For feedback PM @egede, @masmith and @arichard in MatterMost.
 Make sure that you have given access in Github to us as directed above.

+## Submission
+When you are ready to submit, then please use the [Google form](https://forms.gle/YppQDVPTRqrJUhZS7) to let us know.